Tanzanian wine: International investment

 International investors mainly from South Africa began to take interest in the industry in the early 1990s.
 In 1999 South Africa's Distell Group Limited acquired a stake in the local Tanzania Breweries Limited subsidiary Tanzania Distilleries Limited (TDL).
 TDL acquired the Dodoma Wine Company and bought the brand of the government.
 The company brought in investment and skill to the farmers to help manage their farms at a low cost.
-The company currently holds the highest market share of wine in country with their flag ship brand "Dodoma Wine".
+The company currently holds the highest market share of wine in country with their flagship brand "Dodoma Wine".
 As the company continued to invest in the production capacity, the company also began importing South African wine into the country to help develop the market.

 Simultaneously, in 2002 an Italian engineer started the Central Tanzania Wine company, which today is part of the top three company producing wine in the country.
 Between 1998 and 2013, wine exports in the country skyrocketed and grew by 900 times.
 In 1998 the country exported 176 kg worth of wine and in 2013 exported 151,221 kg.